Schefflera is a prized Feng Shui houseplant, bringing luck and wealth, but they are not so befitting to cats.

 - Spray Vinegar-Water Solution: Cats dislike the vinegar taste, so spraying them on Schefflera will prevent them from coming close.

-- Use Fragrances: Natural fragrances like lavender and rosemary will help your cat stay away from the plant.
+- Use Fragrances: Natural fragrances like lavender and rosemary will help your cat avoid the plant.

 - Add Hurdles: Cover the plant with a plastic carpet protector with a knobbly side up.

-You can enjoy flourishing Schefflera without harming your furry pets with proper caution and strategy.
+With proper caution and strategy, you can enjoy flourishing Schefflera without harming your furry pets.

 Place your Schefflera plants in bright indirect sunlight with temperatures above 60°F away from cats’ reach.